What Humans Can Actually Eat | Part II

 The body doesn’t lie about what’s working.
 The same principle that lets us read isotopes in ancient bones applies to reading signals in your own physiology.
 You just need to learn the language.

-Consider tracking biomarkers every 3-6 months: fasting glucose, HbA1c, lipid panel with particle size if available, CRP for inflammation, vitamin D, homocysteine, iron status.
-But use how you feel as primary guidance: energy stable throughout the day, mental clarity, sleep quality, normal hunger signals, digestive comfort.
+Use how you feel as primary guidance: energy stable throughout the day, mental clarity, sleep quality, normal hunger signals, digestive comfort, once you’re past the initial transition period.

-The optimal diet makes you feel good, not just test good.
-But testing catches problems before symptoms appear.
+The optimal diet for you makes you feel good, not just test good.
+But testing can catch problems before symptoms appear.
 Both matter.
 Neither is sufficient alone.

 The constraints reveal a spectrum of what’s mechanically possible.
 Within that spectrum, some patterns align with biochemical limits, historical evidence, and metabolic coherence.
 Others don’t.